recoilme/slowpoke/README.md

 **Description**

-Package slowpoke implements a low-level key/value store on Go standart library.
+Package slowpoke implements a low-level key/value store on Go standard library.
 Keys are stored in memory (with persistence), values stored on disk.

 **Motivation**